Empitrix/assembler/README.md

-# Assembeler
+# Assembler
-Assembeler for a non-standrad 8-bit CPU
+assembler for a non-standrad 8-bit CPU

 ## Build
 for GNU make use: